natlac/certificates/README.md

 **Udemy**

+- React Native - The Practical Guide [2024]
 - Modern Copywriting: copy that sells in 2020
 - Certificate in Search engine Marketing
 - Email Marketing: Build Responsive HTML Emails using MJML